Humber’s Sport Management advanced diploma program prepares you to manage the business of sport.

 Apply, analyze and communicate accounting, economics and finance concepts pertinent to the operation of any organization.

-Our program includes two work placements in semesters five and six.
+Our program includes two work placements in Semesters 5 and 6.
 Placements occur across industry sectors including professional sport associations, community and amateur sport governing bodies, and private sector sport organizations.
 These placements provide valuable experience and industry contacts.

 Watch the video for highlights of the Real Talks Leadership Summit, organized by Sport Business Management Students.